-4) Also check the air pollution forecast to ensure clear skies.
+4) Also check the air pollution and smoke forecast to ensure clear skies.

 Overhead haze can impede your view of distant stars just like any other weather phenomenon.
 Check the Air Quality Forecast overlays in Gaia GPS to make sure you’re headed to a site with crystal-clear air, unaffected by smog or other pollutants.